Mini-MPA™ Offered in New Brunswick with CELG and the Rutgers-Camden Department of Public Policy & Administration

 CEUs (Course #12734): CMFO/CCFO - Office Management and Ancillary Subjects - 6.0 contact hours; CPWM - Management - 6.0 contact hours; RMC - Professional Development - 6.0 contact hours; and QPA - Office Admin./General Duties - 6.0 contact hours

-Negotiating Conflicts and Ethical Dilemmas.
+Negotiating to Resolution and Ethical Dilemmas.
 Management requires insights to people and how we behave.
 In the public sphere, it matters how we resolve conflicts.
 A practicing attorney with a background in negotiations teams up with a very successful public sector manager to help you develop a better understanding of the complex relationships between decision making, actions and public management ethics.

 CEUs (Course #12735): CMFO/CCFO - Office Management and Ancillary Subjects - 3.0 contact hours and Ethics - 3.0 contact hours; CTC - General/Secondary - 3.0 contact hours and Ethics - 3.0 contact hours; CPWM - Management - 3.0 contact hours and Ethics - 3.0 contact hours; RMC - Professional Development - 3.0 contact hours and Ethics - 3.0 contact hours; and QPA - Office Admin./General Duties - 3.0 contact hours and Ethics - 3.0 contact hours

 The fee for this program, including all materials, breakfast and lunch, is $2,500.
 Discounts are available for two or more registrations from the same organization.
 Rutgers employee discounts available.
-Please email or fax the Registration form to ensure a seat in the program.

 If financing is needed, apply now to Sallie Mae at salliemae.com/00262991.